OK1CTR/PistonPump/README.md

 ## Additional SW

-The project folder Python contains various scripts for testing firmware functionalities or control the machine directly, as well as a module for easy buliding new scripts.
+The project folder Python contains various scripts for testing firmware functionalities or control the machine directly, as well as a module for easy building new scripts.

 ## ToDo